hydro-sdk/hydro-sdk/README.md

 # What
 Hydro provides a projection of Dart and Flutter into Typescript.
 Not everything Flutter provides has been projected yet.
 See https://chgibb.github.io/hydro-sdk/
+Hydro compiles your code into a single `.hc` bytecode file which can be easily packed into an existing Flutter app or loaded over the network.

+# Why
+## Easier Delivery
+Serve complete experiences over HTTP.
+Deliver updates to parts of your app, or deliver your entire app as a packaged bytecode image over the air to users.
+No app stores or long reviews.

+## Author Experiences in More Expressive Languages

 # Limitations